z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_02_SimpleMaskedSprite.md

 ```

 Running the program sees the screen fill with 'X's and our little circle sprite
-glides across the screen, left to right, floating above the background, and
+glides across the screen, left to right, floating above the background, neatly
-neatly blended into it, thanks to the mask.
+blended into it via the mask.

 Apart from the tweak to *sp1_Initialize()* which populates the background tiles,
 there are only two other significant differences between this code and the